kingniu0329/Bridging-Visions/README.md

 #### Parameters breakdown:
 - `--multi_gpu`: Enable multi-GPU training.
 - `--mixed_precision=fp16`: Use mixed precision training to speed up the training and reduce memory usage.
-- `--num_processes=8`: The number of processes to launch, typically corresponding to the number of GPUs.
 - `--use_ema`: Use Exponential Moving Average (EMA) of model weights to improve stability.
 - `--resolution=512`: Set the image resolution to 512x512.
 - `--center_crop --random_flip`: Apply data augmentation techniques (center crop and random horizontal flip).